Sunny and Special Chiringuitos: The Best Beachside Dining in Barcelona

 Avenida Doctor Furest s/n 08395 Sant Pol de Mar – 937 60 06 54

 As was noted at the beginning, the weather and who you choose to dine with makes a huge difference in your perception/enjoyment of any chiringuito.
-So relax, find some good friends, and let the afternoon turn into evening—one glass of wine into three—and be thankful for the simple fact that you are taking your meal along the Mediterranean coast in one of the best cities on the planets (in this writer’s humble yet stubborn opinion) for sun, fun, and fish.
+So relax, find some good friends, and let the afternoon turn into evening—one glass of wine into three—and be thankful for the simple fact that you are taking your meal along the Mediterranean coast in one of the best cities on the planet (in this writer’s humble yet stubborn opinion) for sun, fun, and fish.
 Enjoy!

 Rioja Wine Tasting Tour